seth10/beautiful-obsidian-contacts/README.md

 - `discord`

 ## Formatting details
 Fields and their values are separated by a colon.
 Any value may may be a list, denoted by one or more commas.
 Brackets are optional.
 Extra commas or whitespace will be ignored.
+You can also provide additional phone numbers, emails, etc. on separate lines as long as it starts with the field name and a colon.

-If a list of names is provided, only the first will be rendered.
+If you provide multiple names, any subsequent names after the first will be listed as nicknames.

 Phone numbers may include a country code, but if it's excluded then +1 will be assumed.
 Formatting like +, (), and - may be included or excluded, but will be rendered in this standard format regardless.
 Each phone number will render two links: one to call, and one to message.